lsst-dm/dmtn-020/index.rst

 summarize:

 Level 1
-   These are chosen by the :term:`NSF`.
+   These are chosen by the :term:`NSF` from a list defined by the Project.

 Level 2
    These reflect cross-subsystem commitments.
 As such, they must be defined in